-- 78. As a result, Respondent identified over 1,000 cases where funds were not made available by the disclosed date of availability, and thus senders incurred fees that were not refunded. - 79.
+- made available by the disclosed date of availability, and thus senders incurred fees that were not refunded. - 80.
 By failing to investigate Notices of Error related to its failure to make funds available to a designated recipient by the date of availability stated in the disclosure, Respondent failed to comply with § 1005.33(a)(1)(iv).